1. Home

 Price Excludes

-Packing List for Kilimanjaro Northern Circuit Route Trek
+Packing List for 8 Days Northern Circuit Kilimanjaro Trek

 To ensure a safe and comfortable trek with Hike Kilimanjaro Ltd, we recommend the following essential gear and equipment.
 Proper preparation is key to enjoying your climb and reaching the summit successfully.